hanneshayashi/terraform-provider-gdrive/docs/index.md

 It can also be used to manage permissions to any of these objects, as well as import and export files to and from Google Drive.

-Using Terraform and a source code management solution to manage your Google Drive environment can help you estabilsh secure processes that require approval from multiple people before changes are deployed to production.
-You can also build your own modules to estabilsh standards across your orgnization like naming conventions, default permissions or Label assignments.
+Using Terraform and a source code management solution to manage your Google Drive environment can help you establish secure processes that require approval from multiple people before changes are deployed to production.
+You can also build your own modules to establish standards across your organization like naming conventions, default permissions or Label assignments.

 ## Features